 Rebate funding is at its highest

 PowerShift operates on an annual budget cycle.
 In March, the current year's funding is fully available.
 By July, the most popular rebate tiers often start running low.
 By September or October, some tiers may be exhausted entirely.
-Installing in March or April virtually guarantees that your rebate application will be funded at the full amount.
+Installing in March or April gives you the best chance that your rebate application will be funded at the full amount.

 You avoid emergency pricing

-When your AC fails on a 118-degree day in July, you are not shopping — you are surviving.
-Emergency replacements come with expedite fees, limited equipment selection (whatever is in stock), and the pressure to make a decision in hours rather than weeks.
-Homeowners who replace proactively in spring have time to compare quotes, choose the right equipment, and negotiate the best value.
-A planned replacement in March typically costs 10-15% less than an identical emergency installation in July, simply because of scheduling flexibility and equipment availability.
+When your AC fails on a 118-degree day in July, you are not shopping, you are surviving.
+Emergency replacements come with expedite fees, limited equipment selection, and the pressure to decide in hours rather than weeks.
+A planned replacement in March typically costs 10-15% less than an identical emergency installation in July.
 For a complete breakdown of the best replacement timing, see our spring AC tune-up checklist.

 You lock in summer savings from day one

-Real Example: A 3-Ton Heat Pump in Henderson After All Rebates
+Real Example: A 3-Ton Heat Pump in Henderson After Rebates

 The home